leosac/access-control/src/modules/modules.md

 The following section is aimed toward developers.

-Leosac's core load a bunch of modules (as defined in the configuration file) and everything talks to each other.
+Leosac's core loads a bunch of modules (as defined in the configuration file) and everything talks to each other.

 See the [Leosac::Module](@ref Leosac::Module) namespace for a reference of all modules.